 So what was done?
 The primary concern was to get the neutral elbow height slightly above the keyboard/mouse height.
 By doing this, the shoulder muscles could be relaxed, allowing for an eventual reduction in discomfort overtime.

 How was this done?
 Each chair needed to be raised until the neutral elbow height was slightly above the keyboard and mouse height.
 I had my measuring tape handy to double check measurements.
 It is really important to note that by raising everyone in their chairs, there was a significant gap between each person’s feet and floor.
 Ensuring that the worker’s feet are either firmly placed on the floor or supported by an aid is tremendously important as it eliminates the risk for lower back discomfort.
 The client wanted a quick and do-able solution, so printer paper stacks and textbooks were put underneath each staff member’s feet.
 This allowed the feet to be in firm contact with the ground and removed the risk for lower back discomfort.
-Although this solution seems “ghetto,” it was a cost effective solution.
+It was a cost effective solution.
 This is especially true when considering the potential for the reduction in the amount of time employees could be off work due to lower-back injury.

 After the neutral elbow height was put into place, each staff’s monitor height needed to be re-adjusted to the their raised eye height.
 In most cases the monitor needed to be raised.
 So, as a cost effective solution, text books or printer paper was again placed below each monitor.
 After all of the adjustments, staff commented that they felt more comfortable.
 This was considered to be a big win!